 For at least 3.5 billion years, the Earth’s surface environment has supported some form of life.
 What geologic processes first created and now maintain this environment?
 To what extent has life modified this environment over geologic time?
 What conditions are necessary for a planet to be conducive to life?
 What are the natural processes that operate at the Earth’s surface?
 This course looks at the environment from a geologist’s perspective.
 The course will start with dynamic systems that can be observed in operation today, as in river and coastal settings, where erosion and deposition occur, and by the interaction of the oceans, atmosphere, and climate.
 Techniques for interpreting the rock record will be developed so that past environments can be examined and potential future conditions on Earth better appreciated.
 Differences between earliest Earth environments and those of the more recent few billion years will be studied and integrated with the history of the origin and evolution of life.
 Three hours of lecture and two hours of lab, including field trips, each week.

 Requisite: GEOL 111 or consent of the instructor.
 Spring semester.
-Professors Martini and Jones.2017-18: Offered in Spring 2018
+Professors Martini and Visiting Assistant Professor.2017-18: Offered in Spring 2018

 This course focuses on the history of life as preserved in the sedimentary rock record.
 Students will learn how paleontologists and geobiologists use skeletal fossils, molecular fossils, and geochemical signatures to ask and answer questions about the evolution of ancient life and Earth history.
 Students will study the origination, radiation, and extinction of major groups of organisms in the context of global environmental change, with an emphasis on invertebrate and microbial life.
 Laboratories include the systematic description, identification, and interpretation of fossils in the field, in hand specimen, and in thin section.
 Three hours of lectures and three hours of laboratory.
 One weekend field trip required.